“The Most hazardous part of our expedition to Africa was crossing Piccadilly Circus.”

 Rwenzori Mountains, a UNESCO World Heritage Site better known as the Mountains of the Moon or Land of Mists, are surrounded by rain forests and contain diversity of flora that maintain a diverse, rich ecosystem and support five distinct vegetation zones, and as a result animals and birds flourish.

 The Murchinson Falls National Park is situated in the Northern end of the Albertine Rift Valley, it was named after its dramatic Murchison Falls, and today is the country’s largest protected wildlife sanctuary.

-The largest of the country’s national parks, offers wonderful natural landscapes, the mighty Nile River bisects flourishing savannahs, flanked by lush riverine woodlands, before bursting through a chasm in the Rift Valley escarpment to form the raging Murchison Falls.
+The largest of the country’s national parks, offers wonderful natural landscapes, the mighty Nile River bisects flourishing savannas, flanked by lush riverine woodlands, before bursting through a chasm in the Rift Valley escarpment to form the raging Murchison Falls.

 The Murchison Falls National Park is a birdwatchers’ paradise, with 451 species recorded including the rare Shoebill Stork.

 The Kidepo Valley National Park is a rugged and wild area, it ranks as one of Africa’s less explored destinations, it is characterized by a diverse habitat, from pristine savannah landscape, broken by the Kidepo and Narus Rivers, to the dusty semi desertic areas.